GrahamDumpleton-abandoned/mod_wsgi-docs/application-issues/index.rst

-For further information about options for logging error messages and other debugging information from a WSGI application running under mod_wsgi see section 'Apache Error Log Files' of :doc:`DebuggingTechniques`.
+For further information about options for logging error messages and other debugging information from a WSGI application running under mod_wsgi see section 'Apache Error Log Files' of:

+* :doc:`../developer-guides/debugging-techniques`

 WSGI applications which are known to write data to standard output in their default configuration are CherryPy and TurboGears.
 Some plugins for Trac